We use the term LES to mean a package of measures for mitigating air pollution and carbon dioxide emissions associated with road transport.

 It is also very important to be realistic.
 A slow down in development is inevitable during an economic downturn.
 Rolling back environmental standards will not change this.
 A more pragmatic response is for an authority to use the lull as a breathing space, to consolidate its low emissions approach and to put effective provision in place for when momentum returns.

 There is already a lot of emphasis on ‘trip’ reduction within transport and planning guidance.
 There is less emphasis on tackling the residual emissions left behind once you have reduced these trips as far as possible.
-We concentrate on t solutions in order to provide local authorities with complimentary measures, which have greatest potential to tackle the residual emissions.
+We concentrate on the solutions in order to provide local authorities with complimentary measures, which have greatest potential to tackle the residual emissions.
 An additional benefit is that this puts a price on residual emissions and so increases the incentive to avoid creating them in the first place.

-Good linkage between the standard charge and the level of transport emissions is very important.
+In planning-based agreements, good linkage between the standard charge and the level of transport emissions is very important.
 This can be achieved in a variety of ways.
 A balance may be needed between how direct the linkage is and how easily the chosen indicator can be measured.
 The Greenwich formula provides a practical transparent approach with reasonable linkage between indicator (floor space) and emission levels.
 Our guidance also considers alternative approaches, for example linking charges to trip generating potential or the damage costs of emissions.
 This concept is central to the development of the Low Emissions Toolkit.

 The difference between ‘paying to pollute’ and applying the ‘polluter pays’ principle is a fine line.
 It is determined more by the way a charge is applied than by the nature of the charge itself.
 We believe that a charge is fair and appropriate providing it has (i) good and reliable linkage to the impacts for which it is charged, (ii) is proportionate to the target impacts and (iii) is applied flexibly to encourage good development and avoid perverse incentives.
 Once received the contributions must also be deployed in a cost effective and targeted manner.
 We are working to establish good case studies to help authorities navigate these issues with confidence.